GraceXu182/gracexu182.github.io/README.md

 <!-- ## Welcome to Mengjia Xu's Pages -->

-Hi, I am Mengjia, a Postdoctoral Associate at the [Center for Brains, Minds and Machines](https://cbmm.mit.edu/), [McGovern Insitute for Brain Research](https://mcgovern.mit.edu/) at MIT, I am supervised by [Prof. Tomaso Poggio](https://poggio-lab.mit.edu/people/tomaso-poggio) and [Prof. George Karnidakis](https://scholar.google.com/citations?user=yZ0-ywkAAAAJ&hl=en) in the Division of Applied Mathematics, Brown University.
-I obtained my PhD degree from the Department of Computer Science, Northeastern University at Shenyang, China and spent two years as a visiting phd student in the Division of Applied Mathematics, Brown University (Providence, RI).
-My research interests mainly focus on the optimization of deep neural networks, spatio-temporal graph representation learning, uncertainty quantification and multimodal biomedical imaging data analysis for diverse applications (e.g., [microscopy red blood cell image segmentation and classifciation](), [AOSLO imaging for diabetics retinal microaneurysm detection](), [fMRI and MEG neuroimaging data analysis for Alzheimer's disease progression prediction]().)
+I am a Postdoctoral Associate at the [Center for Brains, Minds and Machines](https://cbmm.mit.edu/), [McGovern Insitute for Brain Research](https://mcgovern.mit.edu/) at MIT, I am supervised by [Prof. Tomaso Poggio](https://poggio-lab.mit.edu/people/tomaso-poggio) and [Prof. George Karnidakis](https://scholar.google.com/citations?user=yZ0-ywkAAAAJ&hl=en) in the Division of Applied Mathematics, Brown University.
+I obtained my PhD degree from the Department of Computer Science, Northeastern University at Shenyang, China and spent two years as a visiting phd student in the Division of Applied Mathematics at Brown University in Providence, RI.
+My research interests mainly focus on the **optimization of deep neural networks**, **spatio-temporal graph representation learning**, **uncertainty quantification and multimodal biomedical imaging data analysis for diverse applications** (e.g., [microscopy red blood cell image segmentation and classifciation](), [AOSLO imaging for diabetics retinal microaneurysm detection](), [fMRI and MEG neuroimaging data analysis for Alzheimer's disease progression prediction]()_.)

-### Publications
+### Recent Projects

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```Selected Publications
 Syntax highlighted code block